microprediction/microprediction/README.md

 ## What's this microprediction thing?
 Make complete sense?

 Well, if you don't know about the live algorithm frenzy at [microprediction.org](https://www.microprediction.org/) then an extremely simple way to grok it is to open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it.
-This will create an identity for you and enter your algorithm in an ongoing context to predict the next roll of a die.
-It is a silly little example, but I'm sure you can abstract and generalize from this.
+This will create an identity for you and enter your algorithm in an ongoing contest to predict the next roll of a die.
+It is a silly little data stream, but I'm sure you can abstract and generalize from this.

 The [client](https://github.com/microprediction/microprediction) hits the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but simple in principle.
 You create a stream.
 Algorithms watch it and submit predictions.